SnowyField1906/ic-nextjs-starter/README.md

   - `pages/`: The folder contains the Next.js pages
   - `styles/`: The folder contains the CSS files
   - `...`
+- `scripts/`: The folder contains the scripts
+  - `did.sh`: Auto-generate the Candid files for the Canisters
 - `target/`: The built Canisters folder
 - `out/`: The static built Frontend folder
 - `dfx.json`: The is configuration file for ic-cdk